 Summer time is my favorite time of the year.
 I enjoy exercising outdoors, basking in the sun while reading or just relaxing, gardening, and summer picnics.
 When I was younger one of my favorite pastimes of the season was absolutely gorging myself at family picnics.
 Armed with more knowledge, these days I try to abstain from most traditional picnic fare.
 However Sofia and I find it fun to craft more healthful and macro-nutrient friendly versions of classic recipes to meet the needs of those who are trying to lead the fitness lifestyle or just be healthy (see previous example here).
 This weekend we tried our hand at "Spartan's Potato Salad" .
 The namesake is derived from the fact that we used Greek yogurt instead of mayo :).
 Plus with the macros this dish provides, it is most def fit for a spartan warrior.

 As you can see below your typical potato salad pack packs ~360 kcals per serving, nearly half of which come from fat.
 There is a decent amount of carbohydrate and 3.2 g of fiber, which is not bad.
 7 g of protein is somewhat paltry, but not awful for a side dish.
 However we think we can do better!

-We started out with all fresh ingredients including onions fresh from the garden and potatoes from the farmer's market.
+We started out with super fresh ingredients including potatoes straight from the garden and onions from the farmer's market.
 Instead of using mayo as a base, we used organic yogurt (from pasture raised cows) in order to cut down on calories and increase protein.
-Here are the details:
+Here are the details.